africantechdotworld/tale-gemini/README.md

 1. **Firebase Project Setup**
    - Create a Firebase project for the app.
-   - Enable Vertex AI on the Google Cloud account connected to the Firebase project.
+   - Enable Vertex AI API on the Google Cloud Console account connected to the Firebase project.

 2. **Configuration**
    - Download the `google-services.json` file from your Firebase project.